miracle2k/android2po/README.rst

 Installation
 ------------

+To install the current release, you can simply do:

+    $ easy_install android2po

+That's it!

+If you want to install the current development version of ``android2po`` instead, get the source code, then run:

     $ python setup.py install

-To install the dependencies, in particular the SVN version of babel, you can use ``pip``:
+``setup.py`` should automatically install all the dependencies.
+Alternatively, you can also use pip if you prefer:

     $ pip install -r requirements.pip

-Afterwards, to finish the setup of the babel SVN version, make sure you follow this guide:
+Note: The development version of babel is required.
+Installing the dev version is a bit complicated than usually, so both the ``setup.py`` file and the ``requirements.pip`` file link to a custom distribution I made for android2po.
+If you prefer to install the babel SVN version yourself, you need to follow the instructions on this page:

     http://babel.edgewall.org/wiki/SubversionCheckout